Varunkumar0812/rms-frontend/README.md

-# Official Review Management System
+# Review Management System

 ## Project Overview

-The Official Review Management System is a comprehensive platform designed to facilitate the management of formal reviews or evaluations.
+The Review Management System is a comprehensive platform designed to facilitate the management of formal reviews or evaluations.
 Built with AdonisJS for the backend and Vue.js for the frontend, the system provides a polished, user-friendly interface.
 It is highly adaptable for various use cases, such as employee performance reviews or academic evaluations.

 ## Key Features and Pages